Horses

 General procedures

-- The equine herd health standard operating procedure (SOP) applies to all horses owned by WSU and defines the minimum preventative herd health.
+• The equine herd health standard operating procedure (SOP) applies to all horses owned by WSU and defines the minimum preventive herd health.

-- Exceptions to the equine herd health SOP must be approved in an IACUC-approved animal protocol.
+• Exceptions to the equine herd health SOP must be approved by the IACUC or through veterinary consultation.

 Introduction of new animals

-- Vaccinate with AAEP Core vaccines: Western equine encephalitis virus (WEE), Eastern equine encephalitis virus (EEE), West Nile virus (WNV), tetanus and rabies, unless documentation of vaccination within the last year.
-Alternatives and additions to core vaccines can be made on a case-by-case basis with veterinarian approval.
+• Animals intended to incorporate into existing herds or housed >6-8 weeks should be vaccinated with AAEP Core vaccines: Western equine encephalitis virus (WEE), Eastern equine encephalitis virus (EEE), West Nile virus (WNV), tetanus and rabies, unless documentation of vaccination within the last year.
+Alternatives and additions to core vaccines can be made with veterinary consultation.

 Herd health maintenance

-- All assessments and procedures must be documented in the individual medical record.
+• All assessments and procedures must be documented in the Animals Medical Record.

 Minor cuts, scrapes or abrasions

-- Daily documentation of treatment is necessary either in the form of a treatment sheet or in the medical record (blue sheets).
+• Daily documentation of treatment is necessary either in the form of a treatment sheet or in the medical record.

 Nutrition

-- Feed requirements of each animal should be determined and provided to prevent overfeeding, obesity and laminitis or to prevent under conditioning.
+• Feed requirements of each animal should be determined and provided to prevent over or underfeeding.

 References